adriaandotcom/laspalmas.adriaan.io/_posts/2016-03-13-before-i-go.md

 ## Why am I leaving?

 First of all, I'm not going there to find a great new future.
 I'm not unhappy how things are going in The Netherlands but I know there are some things that could be better.
-When I worked for GoldRepublic ([nx'change](https://www.nxchange.com/)) in Amsterdam for a few months I realised that their company culture didn't fit my needs.
+When I worked for GoldRepublic (on the project [nx'change](https://www.nxchange.com/)) in Amsterdam for a few months I realised that their company culture didn't fit my needs.
 It was a typical 9:00 till 18:00 job, five days a week.
 I do not know where the 9:00 till 17:00 is coming from, but I only see that at govermental positions.
 Anyway, the job itself was not bad and I got payed pretty well.
 But I thought, this could not be my life.

 There I started looking for other opportunities.
 For a long time I had this idea to work remotely.
 Maybe a place with some nice beach closeby and some interresting people around.